themsquared/APIM-ACMEWarehouse-REST/README.md

-ACME Warehouse REST Demo created on Swagger
+ACME Warehouse REST Demo
 =================
+Created on Swagger to be pulled in by a Docker container, or simply installed yourself.